a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 		1. `lma` - load memory address
 		2. `vma` - virtual memory address
 	5. `.data` - used to merge all data sections
+	6. Code:

+			SECTIONS
+			{
+				.text:
+				{
+					*(.isr_vector)
+					*(.text)
+					*(.rodata)
+				}> FLASH AT> FLASH
+			}

+		1. `*` - wildcard character
+			1. Says merge `.text` section of all input files
+		2. Storage of final executable:
+			1. Initial storage must contain vector table
+			2. Then text section
+		3. We have to mention two memory regions for .text (vma, lma)
+			1. But this is not relocatable address
+				1. vma and lma are same for this section (it is in FLASH)
+					1. Linker generates absolute addresses for the section

 ### Location Counter ###
 ### Linker Script Symbols ###